IanoNjuguna/Python/README.md

     * Errors should never pass silently.
     * Unless explicitly silenced.
     * In the face of ambiguity, refuse the temptation to guess.
-    * There should be one– and preferably only one –obvious way to do it.[a]
+    * There should be one– and preferably only one –obvious way to do it.
     * Although that way may not be obvious at first unless you're Dutch.
     * Now is better than never.
-    * Although never is often better than right now.[b]
+    * Although never is often better than right now.
     * If the implementation is hard to explain, it's a bad idea.
     * If the implementation is easy to explain, it may be a good idea.
     * Namespaces are one honking great idea – let's do more of those!